tremby/colour.js/README.md

 This is an old class I originally wrote for PHP years ago and then ported to Javascript.
-I have also written from scratch [a similar class in Python](https://github.com/tremby/py-colour), which I intend to use as a base and port back to Javascript as version colour.js version 2.
+I have also written from scratch [a similar class in Python](https://github.com/tremby/py-colour), which I intend to use as a base and port back to Javascript as colour.js version 2.
 Until then, main documentation is in the source code.

 Node